Faculty of Education and Social Work

 Conscious that reports are nothing without action, on 6 March 2013, researchers from The University of Auckland, Expert Advisory Group members, the Commissioner for Children and representatives from business, organisational, political and community groups, together with frontline workers from across New Zealand met to discuss seven immediate priorities identified in the Group’s report.

-Cancer researcher and 2013 Distinguished Alumni of The University of Auckland, Dr Jilly Evans, funded the meeting that was hosted by the Faculty of Education.
+Cancer researcher and 2013 Distinguished Alumni of The University of Auckland, Dr Jilly Evans, funded the meeting that was hosted by the Faculty of Education and Social Work.
 She summed up the feeling of the group well when she said “Child poverty statistics in New Zealand are appalling, and all the reports that come out offering solutions are just not being implemented to make the changes where they are needed – at both the grass-roots and political level.
 Every day we procrastinate, children are still suffering through poverty.
 We are frustrated and worried that child poverty reduction priorities are not being taken seriously or being implemented quick enough.”

 The meeting heard from Dr Tracy McIntosh, Co-Chair of the Expert Advisory Group and Head of the Department of Sociology, The University of Auckland.
 Business leader Dr Allan Freeth also spoke on the role of business in mitigating child poverty in New Zealand.